DeadmanXXXII/Labyrinth/README.md

 Step-by-Step Guide and extremely important.

 *****###### These keys are unique per generation.
 If it gets lost I cannot help you quickly.
+Recommendation go to my repository ransomeware_defence and get yourself a keycatcher and configure it to the CISOs phone that way when one is generated it catches a copy for you.
 Feel free to approach me about safe storage of keys.
 If you can't decrypt yourself don't worry we can help it just takes a bit of time to reverse engineer the encryption and an on-site visit.
 You don't have to use us other Cryptographers will be able to do this just again they'll have to be on site. #####*****

 Step 1: Generate a Key File
 1. Open the Key Generator Application: